 Where To Eat

-Valletta offers an eclectic fusion of international cuisine satisfying all palettes and more importantly…budgets.
+Valletta offers an eclectic fusion of local and international cuisine satisfying all palettes and more importantly…budgets.
 Believe me when I say, you won’t go hungry.

-My favourite places to eat are Cafe Cordina, Kings Club Bar & Restaurant and Oswaldo Restaurant.
+My favourite places to eat are Cafe Cordina, La Pira & and Oswaldo Restaurants.

 The food market offers a wide variety of inexpensive food.
 Definitely the best choice when you are not alone and have conflicting dinner choices!